History of the Department

-The Center for Afro-American Culture began at UWM with a curriculum that was framed broadly.
-Over the years, Africology has strengthened its foundations in order to better meet expanding student demand and incorporate new disciplinary developments in africology.
-By 1971, the Center achieved departmental status becoming the Department of Afro-American Studies.
-In 1980, the department implemented a BA degree program organized around two concentrations: and political economy, and culture and society.
+The Center for Afro-American Culture at UWM was established in 1968 and opened in 1969, with a curriculum that was framed broadly.
+Over the years, African and African Diaspora Studies has strengthened its foundations in order to better meet expanding student demand and incorporate new disciplinary developments.
+By 1971, the Center achieved departmental status and became the Department of Afro-American Studies.
+In 1980, the department implemented a BA degree program organized around two concentrations: political economy and public policy, and culture and society.
 In 1986, the department began offering a minor in Afro-American Studies.

-From the time of its inception, the Department of Africology has implemented programs that foster meaningful exchanges between the university and the wider Milwaukee community.
-Beyond educating future leaders and community members, the relationship between UWM Africology and Milwaukee is promoted through the African History and Liberation Month programming, involvement of the Africology faculty with Community Brainstorming where the faculty presents once a year, and study abroad programs that take students to Ghana and Ethiopia.
+From the time of its inception, the Department of African and African Diaspora Studies has implemented programs that foster meaningful exchanges between the university and the wider Milwaukee community.
+Beyond educating future leaders and community members, the relationship between UWM African and African Diaspora Studies and Milwaukee is promoted through Black History and Liberation Month programming, involvement of the African and African Diaspora Studies faculty with Community Brainstorming where the faculty presents once a year, and study abroad programs that take students to Ghana, Ethiopia, and Belize.

 We acknowledge in Milwaukee that we are on traditional Potawatomi, Ho-Chunk and Menominee homeland along the southwest shores of Michigami, North America’s largest system of freshwater lakes, where the Milwaukee, Menominee and Kinnickinnic rivers meet and the people of Wisconsin’s sovereign Anishinaabe, Ho-Chunk, Menominee, Oneida and Mohican nations remain present.